CTF

 After reading theory, and perhaps running specific examples or labs, I like to practice in slightly more open environments.
 Here are the ones I have enjoyed the best, keeping in mind that there are many more available than I will ever have time to try.
 If something sounds interesting - try it!

-Pentester lab - an excellent site for learning, with a structured approach and courses.
+Pentester labarrow-up-right - an excellent site for learning, with a structured approach and courses.
 Unfortunately, it's a modest investment on an ongoing basis.

-Vulnhub - Download lot's of (Free!) vulnerable VM's.
-If you are just starting out, try out the Kioptrix series (1-5), Minotaur, pwnlab, stapler, and VulnOS.
+Vulnhubarrow-up-right - Download lot's of (Free!) vulnerable VM's.
+If you are just starting out, try out the Kioptrixarrow-up-right series (1-5), Minotaurarrow-up-right, pwnlabarrow-up-right, staplerarrow-up-right, and VulnOSarrow-up-right.

-Fuzzy Security Tutorials - More a mix of tutorial, VM exploit walkthroughs, and overviews of concepts - this site has many interesting resources for learning aspects of hacking.
+Fuzzy Security Tutorialsarrow-up-right - More a mix of tutorial, VM exploit walkthroughs, and overviews of concepts - this site has many interesting resources for learning aspects of hacking.

-Here are a few good cheat sheets: enumerate network services, reverse shells, and one for privilege escalation (it's a little old, but still relevant - the methodology is what counts.).
+Here are a few good cheat sheets: enumerate network servicesarrow-up-right, reverse shellsarrow-up-right, and one for privilege escalationarrow-up-right (it's a little old, but still relevant - the methodology is what counts.).

 Last updated